 You can use an Auto ISO while using a flash or an external Speedlight on your camera.
 Therefore, setting a minimum shutter speed is unnecessary if you are taking photos with a flash.

 However, the D-SLR combined with Speedlight enables slow sync flash.
-In addition, the camera utilizes the minimum shutter speed selected in the Auto ISO menu, preventing the camera from picking slow shutter speed.
+In addition, the camera utilizes the minimum shutter speed selected in the Auto ISO menu, preventing the camera from picking a slow shutter speed.
 This is done to obtain proper exposure.

 Changing the ISO Settings Manually